eduardz1/Spark-Data-Analysis/README.md

 ## Preliminaries

 Before being able to run the program you need to (1) Install the `gcloud` CLI from Google Cloud Services.
 (2) Initialize it.
-(3) Setup a default application login.
+(3) Set up a default application login.

 ### Installing the `gcloud` CLI